HL7/davinci-dtr/src/pagecontent/specification__behaviors__persisting_application_state.md

 #### SMART on FHIR App Launch Framework IG
 Using the SMART on FHIR App Launch Framework Implementation Guide (IG), the DTR application should request [scopes for requesting identity data](http://hl7.org/fhir/smart-app-launch/scopes-and-launch-context/index.html#scopes-for-requesting-identity-data), namely `openid` and `fhirUser`.
 The DTR application can then retrieve the FHIR resource representing the current person and extract whatever identifiers it deems necessary for the persistance of application state.

-The EHR's authorization server MUST support the openid and fhirUser scopes, due to the importance of the fhirUser element in the QuestionnaireResponse resource..
+The EMR's authorization server MUST support the openid and fhirUser scopes, due to the importance of the fhirUser element in the QuestionnaireResponse resource..

 ### Usage Sessions
 The DTR application is initially launched in response to a Coverage Requirements Discovery request.
 This request is for a given set of orders for a particular patient.